heisenbergpxh/JKU-Thesis-Template/README.md

 # JKU-Thesis-Template
-Unofficial template for Bachelor, Master or PhD Thesis
+Unofficial JKU template for Bachelor, Master or PhD Thesis